Tips, Guides, and Other Resources

 Students With Disabilities

-If you think you will need additional accommodations, I strongly encourage you to contact the Disability Programs and Resource Center in Student Services (phone: 415-338-2472; email: email@example.com).
-You will be responsible for making arrangements with this office for special accommodations at least two weeks prior to any assignment due date or test.
+If you think you will need additional accommodations, I strongly encourage you to reach out to me and to contact the Disability Programs and Resource Center (DPRC) in the Student Service Building.
+Contact them by phone: 415-338-2472; video phone: 415-335-7210; or email: firstname.lastname@example.org.
+You will be responsible for making arrangements with this office for special accommodations at least two weeks prior to any due date or test.

 Tips for Reading Primary Texts